-- 11. During 2016/2017 there were 131 productive audit days delivered by WIASS against an overall budget of 111 days including the days that have been delivered during April and May 2017 to finalise reports and complete the plan as a whole.
-The 131 days included the additional work in regard of the CARE Scheme.
 Appendix 1 gives a break down of the annual budgeted days for systems work.
-WIASS has achieved what was required according to the 2016/2017 audit plan and completed all audits to final report stage.
+WIASS has achieved, not withstanding the small variance, what was required according to the 2017/2018 audit plan and completed all audits to final report stage except in regard to the ICT review.
 The appendix shows for each audit report the overall assurance attained as well as providing an overall assurance analysis.
 Appendix 2 provides an explanation of assurance categorisation.
-The overall assurance that has been attributed to the various areas that have been audited in regard to the 2016/17 programme reflects the fact there have been four 'high' priority recommendations to report.
-Due to the nature of the Technical Fire Safety and Training reviews it was decided to merge them into one piece of work. - 12.
-Consultancy, advice and guidance are demand led activities and can fluctuate from year to year but have been contained within the agreed budget. - 13.
-Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2016/17 audit programme and have been undertaken during the past twelve months for example ICT (March 2017), as well as the core financial reviews. - 14.
-Internal audit has worked with external audit to try and avoid duplication of effort, provide adequate coverage for the 2016/17 financial year so that an internal audit opinion can be reached, and, support External Audit by carrying out reviews in support of the accounts opinion work.
+The overall assurance that has been attributed to the various areas that have been audited in regard to the 2017/18 programme reflects the fact there have been no 'high' priority recommendations to report.

+- 14. Consultancy, advice and guidance are demand led activities and can fluctuate from year to year but have been contained well within the agreed budget. - 15.
+Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2017/18 audit programme and have been undertaken during the past twelve months for example Safeguarding, Technical Fire, Training and Development and Transformational Planning 2020 as well as the core financial reviews. - 16.
+Internal audit has worked with external audit to try and avoid duplication of effort, provide adequate coverage for the 2017/18 financial year so that an internal audit opinion can be reached, and, support External Audit by carrying out reviews in support of the accounts opinion work.